SzymonChod/DataFrame-Virtual-Column/README.md

 - Function supports addition, subtraction and multiplication but not other operations.
 - If role or column names are incorect, returns an empty DataFrame.

 The expressions are handeled, so whitespaces shouldn't matter for the end result.
-Both "label_one+label_two" "label_one + label_two" are valid expressions.
+Both "label_one+label_two" and "label_one + label_two" are valid expressions.

 ## Project Structure
 The function is located in solution.py file and unit tests are located in test_virtual_column.py.